-The purpose of the Migrant Education Program (MEP) is to design and support high-quality and comprehensive educational programs that provide migratory children with the same opportunity to meet the challenging state academic content and student achievement standards that are expected of all children.
-In addition, the MEP works to ensure that all migrant students graduate with a high school diploma (or complete a General Education Diploma) that prepares them for responsible citizenship, further learning, and productive employment.
+The purpose of the Migrant Education Program is to design and support high-quality and comprehensive educational programs that provide migratory children with the same opportunity to meet the challenging state academic content and student achievement standards that are expected of all children.
+In addition, the Migrant Education Program works to ensure that all migrant students graduate with a high school diploma (or complete a General Education Diploma) that prepares them for responsible citizenship, further learning, and productive employment.
 Federal funds are allocated by formula to states based on each state’s per pupil expenditure for education and counts of eligible migratory children, age 3 through 21, residing within the state.

-- Identify, enroll, and serve all eligible migratory students in the Commonwealth;
+- Identify, enroll, and serve all eligible migratory students in the commonwealth;

 - Support high-quality and comprehensive educational programs for migratory children to help reduce the educational disruptions and other problems that result from repeated moves;

-- Ensure that migratory children who move among the States are not penalized in any manner by disparities among academic content and student academic achievement standards;
+- Ensure that migratory children who move among the states are not penalized in any manner by disparities among academic content and student academic achievement standards;

 - Ensure that migratory children are provided with appropriate educational services (including support services) that address their special needs in a coordinated and efficient manner;